 TRAVEL DESTINATIONS IN THAILAND

 The spectacular Grand Palace is one of Bangkok’s most famous attractions.
-According to allcitypopulation, the biggest cities of Thailand are Bangkok, Phuket, and Krabi .
+The biggest cities of Thailand are Bangkok, Phuket, and Krabi .

 Bangkok, the capital of Thailand, is a metropolis of opposites, where the new and the old combine in an interesting way.
 Traditional temples and modern shopping malls alternate in the cityscape.